cenkakay08/weather-app--React/README.md

 # Features

 You can get weather info from any City.
 In addition, the website can automatically find the city you are in.
-(If you have given the location permission.)
+(You have to disable adblock!)

 ## Used API's